Agreement on Technical Barriers to Trade: Substantive scope

-If a measure is found to be a technical regulation, it will be regulated by Article 2 TBT.
+This lays down product characteristics or their related processes and production methods, including the applicable administrative provisions, with which compliance is mandatory.
+It may also include or deal exclusively with terminology, symbols, packaging, marking, or labelling requirements as they apply to a product, process, or production method.

+For example, a law requiring that batteries be rechargeable or a law requiring that wine be sold in green glass bottles is a technical regulation within the meaning of the TBT Agreement.

+The rules specifically applicable to technical regulations are set out in Articles 2 and 3 of the TBT Agreement.

+In EC-Asbestos, the Appellate Body laid down a number of considerations for the determination of technical regulations.
+First, for a measure to be a "technical regulation", it must stipulate or provide "product characteristics".
+With respect to the term "characteristics", the Appellate Body noted: The "characteristics" of a product include, in our view, any objectively definable "features", "qualities", "attributes", or other "distinguishing mark" of a product.
+Such "characteristics" might relate, inter alia, to a product's composition, size, shape, colour, texture, hardness, tensile strength, flammability, conductivity, density, or viscosity.
+Secondly, a "technical regulation" lays down product characteristics or their related PPMs "with which compliance is mandatory".
+According to the Appellate Body, it follows that, with respect to products, a "technical regulation" has the effect of prescribing or imposing one or more "characteristics"—"features", "qualities", "attributes", or other "distinguishing mark".
+Thirdly, the AB held that a "technical regulation" must "be applicable to an identifiable product or group of products".

 Standard: annex 1.2

 A standard is a document approved by a recognized body that stipulates guidelines or characteristics that are not mandatory.
 It may include terminology, symbols, packaging or labelling requirements, and may apply to a product, process or production method.
 Standards are distinct from technical regulation in that they are not mandatory.
 Despite being voluntary, producers often have no choice but to comply with them for commercial practicality.

 Standards are guided by Article 4 TBT and Codes of Good Practice.

 Conformity assessment: annex 1.3

 A conformity assessment is a direct or indirect procedure used to determine the fulfillment of requirements in a technical regulation or standard.
 Conformity assessments may include sampling, testing, and inspections.

 The rules for conformity assessment are outlined in Articles 5, 6, 7, 8 and 9 TBT.